-I won’t bore you with all the details here, as many of them have been given this week with the Brine and Rub.
+I won’t bore you with all the details here, as many of them have been given this week with the Pastrami Brine and Pastrami Rub.
 Pictured above you see the brisket soaking in water.
 This process pulls some of that salty brine out of the meat.
 I soaked it for about 5 hours, but it should have soaked a lot longer – overnight minimum.

 From there it’s as simple as patting the brisket dry and covering both sides in delicious rub.
 Let it sit like that for at least 30 minutes so it adheres well to the meat before moving to smoker.

 Then it’s all about the internal temp.
 I used a blend of hickory and apple wood and smoked this big beauty for about 4 hours.
 And yes, those are bacon wrapped potatoes you see.
 That’s a fun and tasty little side dish treat for you…and why the heck not, you know?

 After smoking, I wrapped in an aluminum pan and cooked until the internal temp hit about 200.
 After letting it rest for 30 minutes I sliced it and was absolutely smiling from ear to ear when I saw that the process had worked and this beef brisket was now a pink colored pastrami.
 Such a neat process.

 So thank you to my cousins for inspiring me to make this delicious meat.
 I will say, it’s a time consuming process to go through a 3 week brining period on top of spending a half day smoking it….but it’s one of my most favorite things I’ve ever done.
 I’m telling you it’s delicious.
 And the sandwiches we had the next several days were out of this world.
 Plan it out and try at least once.
 I think you’ll be surprised at how much you like it.

 - Brine Pastrami as instructed for at least 2 weeks.